LokaHQ/observability-recipes/ecs_container_with_sidecar/README.md

 ### Deployment

-- `make create_image` - to create a Docker image and push to ECR.
 - `make plan` - to see the planned infrastructure changes without applying them.
 - ` make deploy` - to deploy changes